0333 900 0101

 Cable management procedures vary from one company to another, but a general set of guidelines do exist.
 While the field is minimally regulated, the industry has developed a set of best practices which aim to ensure that cables are easy to identify, inspect and replace, that connections are easy to diagnose, and that equipment and entire cabinets can easily be installed, reconnected or even relocated, if necessary.

 On the cable side, the primary management mechanisms are identification, bundling, and segregation.
-Identification is carried out through colour-coding (using cables of a specific colour for each function and connection type) and labeling.
+Identification is carried out through colour-coding (using cables of a specific colour for each function and connection type) and labelling.
 Colour-coding is useful in identifying a cable’s function.
-Labeling is useful in virtually every maintenance operation, as it quickly allows one to identify both ends of every connection without having to manually trace the cable.
-Together, these two techniques can reduce minutes of tracing long, twisted cables to a few seconds’ worths of reading a couple of labels.
+Labelling is useful in virtually every maintenance operation, as it quickly allows one to identify both ends of every connection without having to manually trace the cable.
+Together, these two techniques can reduce minutes of tracing long, twisted cables to a few seconds’ worth of reading a couple of labels.

 Bundling helps primarily with thermal management, as it allows network engineers to route cables out of the air’s path.
 That being said, cables are not bundled haphazardly: cable bundles are assembled based on the cable type and destination, which aids in troubleshooting and increases reliability.
 For example, thinner fibre optic cables are bundled separately from the thicker, bulkier copper cables, so that the heavier copper cables do not weigh down on the more sensible fibre cables.
 Similarly, ingress and egress cables can be assembled in separate bundles to facilitate equipment transfer and installation and aid in connection troubleshooting.